DDMAL/Rodan/rodan/jobs/text_alignment/README.md

 - `-d` (default = 6): Controls amount of despeckling to run on image before line-finding.
 Higher values increase tolerance to noise but may remove small markings or diacritics.
 - `-l` (default = 70): Approximate height of letters in text lines in the manuscript, from baseline to median (i.e., the height of an "a" or an "e")

-Calamari has a command-line interface for training models, that can be run once enough training data has been collected: [Calamari getting started guide](https://calamari-ocr.readthedocs.io/en/latest/doc.command-line-usage.html#calamari-train)
+Calamari has a command-line interface for training models, that can be run once enough training data has been collected: [Calamari getting started guide](https://calamari-ocr.readthedocs.io/en/latest/doc.command-line-usage.html#calamari-train).
+With `calamari-ocr==1.0.5`, following the instrunctions [here](https://github.com/Calamari-OCR/calamari/tree/calamari/1.0#training-of-a-model).

  You don't need to do _too_ many for text alignment to work correctly; 99% accuracy is overkill!
 For the Salzinnes manuscript, I transcribed about 40 pages, which took ~3 hours, and let it train for about 12 hours, and this was perfectly sufficient.